 Claudius is definitely a bad man: nice guys don't kill their brothers and steal their wives.
 But he might not be such a bad ruler.
 William Camden said in 1586 that Richard III—another of Shakespeare's tricky kings—was a "bad man, but a good king" (source).
 Could we say the same about Claudius?

 Well, he did do a pretty spectacular job of assuming the throne.
-As he says himself, he had to convince the nobles of the court to accept his bizarrely timed and probably sinful marriage to Gertrude, all "discretion fought with nature" and talking about his "wisest sorrow" (1.2): in other words, he says, he really didn't want to marry Gertrude, but the kingdom needed him.
+As he says himself, he had to convince the nobles of the court to accept his bizarrely timed and probably sinful marriage to Gertrude, all "discretion fought with nature" and talking about his "wisest sorrow" (1.2.5; 6).
+In other words, he says, he really didn't want to marry Gertrude, but the kingdom needed him.
 Convincing?
 It convinced the entire court, everyone except Hamlet.

 Aside from crown-stealing and wife-stealing, Claudius goes on to diplomatically avoid war with Norway.
 Remember that the trouble between Denmark and Norway began when Old King Hamlet accepted Old Norway's challenge to a duel in which the winner would walk away with some of the other ruler's lands.
 His willingness to gamble away part of his kingdom suggests he wasn't exactly the terrific king his son remembers.
 In any case, Claudius cleans up the mess with Norway when his negotiations prevent Old Norway's son (Fortinbras) from attacking Denmark in order to retrieve Norway's lost territory.

 Later in the play, Claudius manages to talk his way out of Laertes's rebellion, too.
-Even at sword point, Claudius manages to calm the kid down and convince him that he is innocent of Polonius's death by telling Laertes to "speak, man" and ordering Gertrude to "let him demand his fill" (4.5).
+Even at swordpoint, Claudius manages to calm the kid down and convince him that he is innocent of Polonius's death by telling Laertes to "speak, man" and ordering Gertrude to "let him demand his fill" (4.5.143; 147).
 He gives Laertes a voice and treats him like an equal—well, sort of.
 He pretends to listen to him, while really he's just manipulating the poor kid.
-But the point is that Laertes invades the palace with a bunch of "rabble" (4.5), and still Claudius comes out on top —and wearing his crown.
+But the point is that Laertes invades the palace with a bunch of "rabble" (4.5.112), and still Claudius comes out on top —and wearing his crown.